hohav/peppi-slp/README.md

 ## Installation

-Build it with `cargo build --release`.
+Download the [latest release](https://github.com/hohav/peppi-slp/releases/latest), or get the source and build it with `cargo build --release`.

 ## Usage